Advertisement

 “There is a big demand for training, and ASE is supporting the safety aspect of it,” said Derek Bryant, manager of medium and heavy test development at ASE as well as a former school bus technician for Fairfax County Public Schools in Virginia.
 “We have created a safety standard and credential to assist in making sure our shops and personnel are compliant with existing regulations from OSHA and the National Fire Protection Act.
 We are verifying that people are completing their training.”

-Editor’s note — A previous version of this article inaccurately referred in some place to the ASE certification as training.
-ASE is a credentialing agency and offering training for any of our tests is typically done by outside organizations.
+Editor’s note — A previous version of this article inaccurately referred in some sections to the ASE certification as training.
+ASE is a credentialing agency and offering training for any tests is typically done by outside organizations.

 ASE currently offers two tests around EV Safety.
 Level one is for people who are working around buses but not really involved in repairing them, from school bus drivers to transportation supervisors who oversee the facility at a school district.
 This level could possibly also include onboard bus aides.
 Individuals are taught basic safety around electric buses such as how to deal with bare wire.